IS THERE A DIFFERENCE BETWEEN PERSONIFICATION AND ANTHROPOMORPHISM?

 morph = shape

-— from The Cognatarium – a search engine which allows you to search for the meanings of English words by morpheme (the smallest unit of meaning).
+— from The Cognatarium – a search engine which allows you to search for the meanings of English words by morpheme (the smallest unit of meaning.
+(It seems this website is no longer accessible to the public.)

 In pop culture the two terms seem to be used interchangeably.
 See, for instance, 10 Movies That Will Traumatise Your Child With Anthropomorphism from io9.